This post contains affiliate links.

 Simply squirt some castile soap onto the stain and around the bowl and let it sit for a while.

-Follow this by scrubbing the bowl clean with a toilet brush and flush the gunk away.
+Follow this by scrubbing the bowl clean with a toilet brush and flushing the gunk away.

 Dad’s tip: To quickly clean the toilet brush, hold the brush in the flowing water for a couple of flushes.